 No – pure henna is not damaging to the hair as it doesn’t roughen or strip the hair’s cuticle.
 In fact, henna usually makes hair stronger and shinier.

-Using henna on grey hair can be a great way to add a tint – although be aware that grey strands might not pick up henna the same way as other strands do as they tend to be coarser with a rougher surface, they can often reject the colour – especially near the roots.13 But this is often the case for standard box dyes as well, so try not to let it deter you from giving henna a go.
+Using henna for grey hair can be a great way to add a reddish, auburn tint.
+Although, be aware that grey strands might not pick up henna the same way as other strands do.
+As grey hairs tend to be coarser with a rougher surface, they can often reject the colour – especially near the roots.13 But this is often the case for standard box dyes as well, so try not to let it deter you from giving henna a go.

 - Colour results can be variable with henna – always do a strand test

 - Henna fades gradually but the colour never washes out

 The final say

 If you’re looking for a natural alternative to standard box dyes, henna may be the choice for you.

 Are you a total hair dye newbie?
 Don’t worry, our guide covers everything you need to know about dyeing your hair to get you started.